Thomas Heurtel: Turkey (2014–2017)

 On 27 December 2014, just before the start of the Top 16 stage of the 2014–15 Euroleague season, Anadolu Efes bought him to Baskonia and Heurtel signed a contract until June 2017 with Turkish club Anadolu Efes, of the Turkish Basketball Super League (BSL).
 With Efes, Heurtel needed just two months to win his first club title, as he helped his team to win the Turkish Cup title.
 Additionally, Heurtel was named the Turkish Cup Final MVP.
 At the beginning of the next season, Heurtel helped Anadolu Efes to beat Pınar Karşıyaka to win the Turkish President´s Cup, his second title with Efes.

 In the 2016–17 season, Heurtel was named the EuroLeague MVP of the Month, for the first time in his career, after averaging 16.7 points and 10.7 assists in the month of February.

 Return to Spain (2017–2021)

 On 22 June 2017 Heurtel signed a two-year deal with FC Barcelona Lassa of the Liga ACB.
 On 18 February 2018 Heurtel won the Copa del Rey with FC Barcelona Lassa and was named MVP of the tournament.

 On July 5, 2019, Heurtel resigned with FC Barcelona for two more years, with an option to extend it until the end of the 2021–22 campaign.

+Heurtel would leave Barcelona surrounded by controversy in 2021, after an incident during the team's trip to Istanbul for a Euroleague game in December 2020.
+The player was not allowed to travel back to Barcelona with the team and was left at Istanbul airport by the FC Barcelona delegation after it was discovered he was allegedly negotiating with rivals Real Madrid behind the club's back.
+Heurtel wouldn't play a game again for the rest of his stint at Barcelona, training with the reserve team.